What's on in the Wimmera and Grampians

 Great Western

-Wanderlust Glamping will host a glamping event at 36 Cemetery Rd, Great Western that will begin from 2pm.
+Wanderlust Glamping will host a glamping event at 36 Cemetery Rd, Great Western that will begin at 2 pm.
 A tent is suitable for two to four people and patrons can camp for two nights or two days.
 People interested in learning more about the event can visit: wanderlustglamping.com.au/contact-bookings/.

 Sign up for our newsletter to stay up to date.